Rate limits

 What a 429 means

-A 429 response means one of your three windows is full.
+A 429 (rate limit exceeded) response means one of your three windows is full.
 The response includes a Retry-After header indicating when the blocking window clears.
 Your client may surface this as a generic error — check the response body for the reAPI error message.

 Common questions